TamasNeumer/Ph03nix-InterviewPrep/Java/OPA/Learnings.md

 - You need to put the body within curly braces if you want to use the return keyword.
   - `checkList(new ArrayList(), al -> { return al.size() == 0; });`
 - Functional interface = only one abstract method (optionally more default/static)
+- Remember that the parameter list part of a lambda expression declares new variables that are used in the body part of that lambda expression. --> Don't shadow local variables with this, or compile error comes.
 #### Classes and Inheritance
 - **Watch out**
   - **Access modifier**